chaitanya170904/safety1/README.md

-create a virtual environment and install detoxify in it
+make virtual environment and use requirements.txt to install requirements.txt